atlanhq/atlan-lineage-airflow/README.md

 token = 'my-secret-token'
 ```

-#### Usage
+### Tutorial

-1. Package import: At the top of dag file, import the modules for entity you want create lineage for
+1. At the top of dag file, import the modules for entity you want create lineage for

 ```
 from atlan.lineage.assets import SnowflakeTable